Alexander Ormiston Curle: Life

 He was born on 3 May 1866 at Abbey Park in Melrose in the Scottish Borders the son of James Curle, a solicitor.

 Despite training as a lawyer his interests quickly changed to archaeology and antiquarianism.
 He published 11 archaeological papers between 1896 and 1908.
 In 1908 he was appointed Secretary of the newly created Royal Commission of Ancient Monuments of Scotland.
 From August 1908 until February 1909 he set out to record all of Scotland’s important monuments, undertaking the 300 mile trip largely by bicycle.
 Thus was created the first Inventory of Ancient Monuments.

 In Edinburgh he lived at 8 South Learmonth Gardens.

-In 1913 he succeeded Joseph Anderson as Director of the National Museum of Scotland.
+In 1913 he succeeded Joseph Anderson as Director of the National Museum of Antiquities of Scotland.

 In 1913 he excavated a vitrified fort in Dalbeattie in south-west Scotland.
 In 1919 he made his most important archaeological find, a large concealment of Roman and Gallic silver plateware at Traprain Law.
 In 1916 he succeeded Sir Thomas Carlaw Martin as Director of the Royal Scottish Museum.

-He died in hospital in Edinburgh on 7 January 1955 and is buried in the family plot at Melrose Abbey.
+He died in hospital in Edinburgh on 7 January 1955 and is buried in the family plot on the south side of Melrose Abbey.

 In 2006 a plaque was unveiled at his family home at Priorwood in Melrose, naming him and his brother James as two of the three archaeological giants in Scotland.